OctopusDeploy/Halibut/README.md

 ## Overview

-Like WCF or other RPC-based communication frameworks, it uses a simple request/response based programming model.
+Like WCF and other RPC-based communication frameworks, Halibut uses a simple request/response based programming model.
 However, unlike other request/response frameworks, the transport layer can be configured to allow either party to be a TCP listener or TCP client.

 ![Halibut](http://res.cloudinary.com/octopusdeploy/image/upload/v1421035742/halibut_rqxrw2.png)